Archdiocese of Denver: Media

 Denver's first Catholic newspaper, the Denver Catholic, published its first issue in 1900, under editor F. J. Kramer.
 It received the endorsement of Bishop Matz.
 The Catholic published its last issue in 1904, due to a lack of revenue.

 In 1905, Thomas Casey began publishing the Catholic Register of Denver as an edition of the Catholic Register of Kansas City, Missouri.
 It became the Denver Catholic Register beginning with the next issue.
 In 1910, a group of priests and laymen formed the Catholic Publishing Society, which took over management of the Register, made it the diocese's official newspaper.
 The owners directed that all profits go to the support of orphans.
 However, it proved to be a money-losing enterprise.

-In 1913, Reverend Hugh McMenamin, the rector at the Cathedral of the Immaculate Conception, bought a controlling stake in the Catholic Publishing Society and named Matthew J. Smith as its editor.
+In 1913, Hugh McMenamin, the rector at the Cathedral of the Immaculate Conception, bought a controlling stake in the Catholic Publishing Society and named Matthew J. Smith as its editor.
 Smith quickly turned the business around.
 In 1921, Bishop Tihen gained a controlling interest in the paper, placing it under diocesan ownership.
 In 1925, the diocese began publishing The Register on Tuesdays while the Denver Catholic Register continued to publish on Thursdays, as part of a plan to eventually publish daily.

 In 1927, Smith launched a national edition, the National Catholic Register, with four pages of national and international news.
 The two editions would soon merge, as the Register became a national chain of Catholic newspapers.
-In 1970, Patrick Frawley's Twin Circle Publishing Co. purchased the National Catholic Register from the archdiocese.
+In 1970, Patrick Frawley's Twin Circle Publishing purchased the National Catholic Register from the archdiocese.
 The Denver Catholic Register reverted to being a local publication.
 In 2015, its name was shortened to Denver Catholic, and it became a magazine in 2020.